isene/T-REX/README.md

 You can undo all the way to the beginning of the session.

+The 'H' key toggles the help text in the right pane.

 The stack, register contents and modes are saved on Quit.

 Alternative keys: Left/Right keys (in addition to "<") exchanges X and Y